 The Southern Sierra Research Station is a non-profit organization located in the foothills of California's Sierra Nevada Mountains.
 Through basic and applied research, we aim to understand the biological processes that control population sizes and species diversity.
 In collaboration with government, academic, and conservation organizations, we strive to increase our scientific knowledge of the species we research, so that we may better inform environmental policy and encourage public appreciation within the region.

 News and Events

 Every year we hire seasonal field biologists, crew leaders and bird banders to join us in our research in the beautiful Kern River Valley and in remote Mojave desert riparian areas.
-For the 2014 summer field season we have Yellow-billed Cuckoo and Willow Flycatcher field techinician positions available.
-We also have volunteer opportunities available to assist us on our Flammulated Owl research in the Southern Sierras surrounding the Kern River Valley.
+For the 2014 summer field season we have filled all of our Yellow-billed Cuckoo and Willow Flycatcher field techinician positions.
+We currently have volunteer opportunities available to assist us on our Flammulated Owl research in the Southern Sierras surrounding the Kern River Valley.